 Carbohydrate: Animal proteins are low in carbohydrate content while plant proteins vary depending on the source.
-Beans and lentils typically contain two to three times more carbohydrate than protein per serving, nuts and seeds typically contain similar amounts of carbohydrate and protein, and soy products contain the least.
+Beans and lentils typically contain two to three times more carbohydrates than protein per serving, nuts and seeds typically contain similar amounts of carbohydrates and protein, and soy products contain the least.

 Pros and Cons of Plant and Animal Protein

 There are important pros and cons to consider in both plant and animal protein sources.